 The UI is limited (something ST will also hopefully improve over time).
 It provides a graphical display of current measurement (see below), but is missing features we’ve come to expect from scope-type equipment such as: horizontal or vertical cursors to make and document precise measurements, automatic axis scaling, adjusting the time-base dynamically, etc. ST software developers would be smart to license Joulescope software for the V3-PWR.

-Overall, the V3-PWR gets a thumbs up from me.
+When the software associated with the V3-PWR matures, it will get a thumbs up from me.
 If/when cheaper clones start appearing, I’ll probably have a box of these to replace my STLink V2s.
 If ST provides an API, these could also form a very useful building block in many factory test fixtures.

 Nordic Power Profiler Kit 2 (PPK2) – similar price, wider voltage/current ranges, can measure external current sources (i.e. battery), but no debug/serial functions and no enclosure.